 A. "Damien is dead and already somewhat ungratefully remembered in the field of his labours and sufferings.
 'He was a good man, but very officious,' says one.
-Another tells me he had fallen (as other priests so easily do) into something of the ways and habits of thought of a Kanaka; but he had the wit to recognise the fact, and the good sense to laugh at" [over] "it.
+Another tells me he had fallen (as other priests so easily do) into something of the ways and habits of thought of a Kanaka; but he had the wit to populous as Kalawao and Kalaupapa; and in such a matter every fresh case, like every inch of length in the pipe of an organ, deepens the note of the impression; for what daunts the onlooker is that monstrous sum of human suffering by which he stands surrounded.
+Lastly, no doctor or nurse is called upon to enter recognise the fact, and the good sense to laugh at" [over] "it.
 A plain man it seems he was; I cannot find he was a popular."